 On-page optimization (also known as on-site SEO) is the practice of optimizing website content for search engines and users.
 It involves aligning page-level elements, such as title tags, headings, and content, as well as search intent, with a specific set of keywords.
 Common on-page SEO practices include optimizing title tags, content, internal links, and URLs.
 Google Ads offers a handy keyword planner that helps you discover new keyword variations and see the approximate search volume for each keyword.

+With Google Chrome, you can check the top SEO metrics instantly for any website or search result as you browse the web.
 You may not want certain pages on your site to be crawled because they may not be useful to users if they are found in the search results of a search engine.
 In addition, you should regularly add new content pages to your site so that search engines can see that you are active online.
-Using specific keywords in the title tag of each page (,) makes it easier for search engine crawlers to understand your website.
+Using specific keywords in the title tag of each page makes it easier for search engine crawlers to understand your website.

 It's usually easier to decipher the search intent behind long-tail keywords, since they're more specific.
 On-page SEO is vital for search engine optimization (SEO) because it helps Google understand what each piece of content on your website is about.
 With the growth of conversational search intent, pillar page strategies have entered the scene to meet those queries.
 Because the content itself is usually the same regardless of the fragment, search engines often ignore any fragments used.
 On-page optimization is an essential part of any successful SEO strategy.
 By optimizing your website for both users and search engines, you can ensure that your website is visible in search engine results pages and that users have a positive experience when they visit your site.